slowernews/wisdom-tldr/README.md

 ===
 ###On planning

-Plan ahead, make the decisions right now.
+RULE: Plan ahead, make the decisions right now.
 When in the moment of making the decision, you have already done it.

-BUT don't overthink.
+CHALLENGE: Don't overthink.

 > *'All battles are won or lost before they are ever fought.' -- Sun Tzu*

 > *'Don’t think too much, you’ll create a problem that wasn’t there in the first place.'*

+> *'While we are reasoning concerning life, life is gone. -- David Hume'*

 ===
 ###On adapting

-Plans are not static.
+RULE: Plans are not static.
 Adapt or die.

 > *'The moment you rigidly follow a plan set in your youth, you lock yourself into a position, and the times will ruthlessly pass you by.'*

+> *'I am a man of fixed and unbending principles, the first of which is to be flexible at all times.' -- Everett Dirksen*

 ===
-###On starting
+###On starting and waiting

-Just start.
-You cannot afford to wait for inspiration.
+RULE: Just start.
+You cannot afford to wait for inspiration or opportunities, your time is the most precious thing you own.

+CHALLENGE: You should always have a [plan](#on-planning).

 > *'Stop making resolutions and start making something.'*

 > *'The inspiration you are waiting for, in order to start, is on the other side of starting.'*

 > *'You don't have to be great to start, but you have to start to be great.'*

+> *'A year from now, you will wish you had started today.' -- Karen Lamb*

+> *'If opportunity doesn't knock, build a door.' -- Milton Berle*

 ===
 ###On momentum